Topical Steroid Dependence: 4 Coping Strategies for a Better Quality of Life

 A healthy anti-inflammatory diet coupled with sufficient sleep and exercise will put your skin on the path to recovery.
 The crowning glory is a skin care regimen using natural, non-toxic products to soothe and moisturize your skin.

+Speed up the healing of topical steroid syndrome without harsh chemicals; buy emu oil and let its natural healing properties gently nurture your skin back to health.
 Try our Soothe My TSW Kit, formulated with emu oil to provide relief from irritation, itching, and pain.

 Share on Facebook: